-2017).
-The daily environmental forcing data are shown in Fig. 1 and Fig. 2 for the North Sea and the N. Ionian Sea, respectively.
-The two coastal environments present some important differences regarding both CHL-a and SST.
-Specifically, in the N. Ionian Sea, CHL-a is relatively low (annual mean ~ 0.88 mg m-3) and peaks during winter (maximum ~2.64 mg m-3 at December 2014), while in the North Sea CHL-a is about four times higher (annual mean 4.25 mg m-3), peaking in April every year (maximum range 29.44-33.38 mg m-3), as soon as light availability reaches a critical level (Van Beusekom et al., 2009).
-The higher productivity during spring season in the North Sea is related with the nutrient inputs from the English Channel, the North Atlantic and particularly the river discharge of nutrient-rich waters along the Belgian-French-Dutch coastline which peaks earlier, during winter period (Van Beusekom et al., 2009).
-The SST peaks during August in both areas (Fig. 1 and Fig. 2), but is significantly higher in the N. Ionian Sea (maximum 28.8°C), as compared to the North Sea (maximum 18-19.3°C).
+nesson et al., 2019) and a slightly lower error, as compared with the very few available in situ data in the study area (not shown).
+Unfortunately, these were very scarce, and therefore an extended comparison between remote and in situ data could not be conducted.
+Satellite data have facilitated large-scale ecological studies by providing maps of phytoplankton functional types and sea surface temperature (Raitsos et al., 2005, 2008, 2012, 2014; Palacz et al., 2013; Di Cicco et al., 2017; Brewin et al., 2017).
+The daily environmental forcing data are shown in Figs. 1 and 2 for the North Sea and the N Ionian Sea respectively.
+The two coastal environments present some important differences regarding both CHL a and SST.
+Specifically, in the N Ionian Sea, CHL a is relatively low (annual mean $\sim 0.88 \text{ mg m}^{-3}$) and peaks during winter (maximum $\sim 2.64 \text{ mg m}^{-3}$ at December 2014), while in the North Sea CHL a is about 4 times higher (annual mean 4.25 mg m^{-3}), peaking in April every year (maximum range 29.44-33.38 mg m-3), as soon as light availability reaches a critical level (Van Beusekom et al., 2009).
+The higher productivity during the spring season in the North Sea is related with the nutrient inputs from the English Channel, the North Atlantic, and particularly the river discharge of nutrient-rich waters along the Belgian-French-Dutch coastline, which peaks earlier, during winter period (Van Beusekom et al., 2009).
+The SST peaks during August in both areas (Figs. 1 and 2) but is significantly higher in the N Ionian Sea (maximum 28.8 °C), as compared to the North Sea (maximum 18-19.3 °C).

-The environmental concentration of MPs, C{env} (particles L-1) was obtained also at a daily time step as randomly generated values of the Gaussian distribution that is determined by the mean value and standard deviation of the observed field data (0.4 \pm 0.3 particles L-1, North Sea, Van Cauwenberghe et al., 2015, 0.0012 \pm 0.024 particles L-1, N. Ionian Sea, Digka et al., 2018a).
-Considering that these values originate from surface waters and that mussels live in the near surface layer (0-5 m), C{env} is estimated as a mean value of the upper layer with the methods described by Kooi et al. (2016), who studied the vertical distribution of MPs, considering an exponential decrease with depth.
-Specifically, in the N. Ionian Sea, mussels were collected from a depth up to 3 m (Digka et al., 2018a), while in the North Sea (Van Cauwenberghe et al., 2015), there is no information and thus a maximum depth of 5 m is adopted.
+The environmental concentration of MPs, C{env} (particles L-1), was also obtained at a daily time step as randomly generated values of the Gaussian distribution that is determined by the mean value and standard deviation of the observed field data (0.4 ± 0.3 particles L-1, North Sea; Van Cauwenberghe et al., 2015; 0.0012 ± 0.024 particles L-1, N Ionian Sea, Digka et al., 2018a).
+Considering that these values originate from surface waters and that mussels live in the near-surface layer (0-5 m), C{env} is estimated as a mean value of the upper layer with the methods described by Kooi et al. (2016), which studied the vertical distribution of MPs, considering an exponential decrease with depth.
+Specifically, in the N Ionian Sea, mussels were collected from a depth up to 3 m (Digka et al., 2018a), while in the North Sea